Optimal Transport Regularized Divergences: Application to Adversarial Robustness: Introduction

-($\pi_i$ denote the marginals of $\pi\in\mathcal{P}(\mathcal{X}\times\mathcal{X})$).
+The only assumptions we make regarding $c$ are non-negativity, lower semicontinuity, and that $c(z,z)=0$ for all $z$.
 Intuitively, one can view \eqref{eq:Dc_def_intro} as specifying a cost via a two-step procedure for transforming $P$ into $Q$.
-First, one redistributes the probability-mass in $P$ to form an intermediate distribution $\eta$, paying the cost $D(\eta\|P)$ (we say redistribute because we focus on $D$ that are information divergences, meaning they are computable in terms of the likelihood ratio $d\eta/dP$, though most of our theorems in Appendix \ref{app:proofs} apply more generally).
+First, one redistributes the probability-mass in $P$ to form an intermediate distribution $\eta$, paying the cost $D(\eta\|P)$ (we say redistribute because we focus on $D$ that are information divergences, meaning they are computable in terms of the likelihood ratio $d\eta/dP$, though most of our theorems in Section \ref{sec:proofs} apply more generally).
 Second, one performs optimal transport to transform $\eta$ into $Q$, paying the cost $C(\eta,Q)$.
 The optimal intermediate measure $\eta_*$ determines the final cost $D^c(Q\|P)$.
 The infimal convolution structure, including the bound $D^c(Q\|P)\leq \min\{D(Q\|P),C(P,Q)\}$, causes $D^c$ to inherit properties from both $D$ and $C$ and allows it to interpolate between these two extremes; see Section \ref{sec:properties}.
-The ability to handle both transport and redistribution is also a feature of the newly proposed DRO framework in \cite{2023arXiv230805414B}.
-Note that we don't assume that $c(x,y)=d^q(x,y)$ for some metric $d$ and power $q$.
-This cost-function generality will be important in the applications studied in Section \ref{sec:experiments}.
-The OT-regularized divergences are related to the $\Gamma$-divergences defined in \cite{Dupuis:Mao}, $(f,\Gamma)$-divergences defined in \cite{JMLR:v23:21-0100} and the IC-$\Gamma$-R{\'e}nyi divergences from \cite{birrell2023functionspace}, but here we utilize optimal transport costs as opposed to integral-probability-metric (IPM) regularization of information divergences.
-We found that OT-regularization is more naturally suited to adversarial robustness methods than IPM regularization in general.
-Also, those prior works focused on the equality of the primal and dual formulas for the divergence, which facilitates applications to GANs; here we focus on adversarial robustness, which requires different techniques.
+The OT-regularized divergences are related to the $\Gamma$-divergences defined in \cite{Dupuis:Mao}, $(f,\Gamma)$-divergences defined in \cite{JMLR:v23:21-0100}, and the IC-$\Gamma$-R{\'e}nyi divergences from \cite{birrell2023functionspace}, but here we utilize optimal transport costs as opposed to integral-probability-metric (IPM) regularization of information divergences.
+We found that OT-regularization is more naturally suited to adversarial robustness methods than IPM regularization from a mathematical perspective; { specifically, the definition of OT-cost via a minimization over couplings \eqref{eq:C_def_intro} pairs well with the structure of the computation in \eqref{eq:DRO_initial}\,-\,\eqref{eq:DRO_identity_formal} below, often leading to an equivalent low dimensional optimization as in \eqref{eq:Df_Gibbs} and \eqref{eq:Renyi_cc}.
+In contrast, the definition of an IPM in terms of maximizing over a space of test functions does not naturally lead to such relatively simple and computationally tractable reformulations. } In addition, those prior works on IPM regularization focused on the equality of the primal and dual formulas for the divergence, which facilitates applications to GANs; here we focus on adversarial robustness, which requires different techniques.